Stage 2: Life Context | What You're Leaving Behind

 Psychological closure

-Arie Kruglanski's need for closure research, spanning 3 decades of work at the University of Maryland, examines how people differ in their tolerance for ambiguity and their desire for definitive answers.
+Arie Kruglanski's need for closure research examines how people differ in their tolerance for ambiguity and their desire for definitive answers.
 People high in need for closure tend to make quick decisions, stick rigidly to plans, and feel uncomfortable with unresolved situations.
 People low in need for closure tolerate ambiguity better but may procrastinate on decisions.

 Ritual and psychological processing

-Anthropological research on rites of passage, from Arnold van Gennep's 1909 framework to Victor Turner's work on liminality, consistently shows that rituals help people process transitions.
+Anthropological research on rites of passage consistently shows that rituals help people process transitions.
 The ritual provides structure for an experience that would otherwise feel formless.
 It marks the moment of change, gives it symbolic weight, and signals to both the individual and their community that something has shifted.

-Michael Norton and Francesca Gino at Harvard Business School published a 2014 study in the Journal of Experimental Psychology: General showing that rituals reduce grief after loss.
+Michael Norton and Francesca published a study showing that rituals reduce grief after loss.
 Participants who performed a ritual (even a newly invented one with no cultural tradition behind it) reported lower feelings of grief than those who didn't.
 The ritual didn't have to be elaborate or spiritual, but it had to be intentional and structured.

 Take your time with this section.
 It works best if you do it in one sitting, somewhere quiet, with no distractions.
-Some people find it useful to light a candle and mark the space as different from everyday life.
-The ritual doesn't have to be spiritual but it should feel intentional.
+You may find it useful to light a candle and mark the space as different from everyday life.
+The ritual doesn't have to be spiritual, but it should feel intentional.

 Everything you're leaving behind served you once.
 The coping mechanism that now suffocates you kept you safe in a harder season.
 The job you outgrew taught you skills you'll use forever and the relationship that ended shaped who you are in ways you can't undo and probably wouldn't want to.

-For each item you listed above, write what it gave you and be generous!
-This is the gratitude part, and it only works if it's honest.
+For each item you listed, write what it gave you and be generous!
+This is the gratitude part.

 Now the other side.
 What did it take from you?
 What did you lose, miss, suppress, or sacrifice to maintain each thing?
 Try to catalogue the full cost so you can make better trades in the next chapter.

-Imagine that you're standing at the threshold between chapters and you have a suitcase and a bonfire.
-The suitcase holds what you're carrying into your next chapter: the skills, the lessons, the relationships, the qualities, and all of the hard-won wisdom.
+Imagine that you're standing at the threshold between chapters and you have a suitcase, a bonfire, and a list of things you're leaving behind that you wrote in the earlier exercise.
+The suitcase holds what you're carrying into your next chapter: the specific skills, lessons, relationships, qualities, and all of the hard-won wisdom.
 The bonfire, on the other hand, is where you leave the rest: the identities, the expectations, the patterns, the obligations that no longer serve you.

 Pick 2 items from your bonfire list.
 The ones with the most emotional charge.
 Write a short unsent letter to each one.
-Address it directly: "Dear perfectionism," or "Dear version of me who thought success meant never resting," or "Dear the flat in Bristol where I learned who I was."
+Address it directly: "Dear perfectionism," or "Dear version of me who thought success meant having no chill" or "Dear the flat in Bristol where I learned who I was."

 Say what you need to say.
 Thank it, acknowledge the hurt, and say goodbye.
 You, of course, don't have to send it anywhere or even show it anyone.
 The writing itself is the ritual.